gummyworm/monster/README.md

 Note that when seeking for a 16 bit value, the value is searched in little-endian format.
 If the input for the search is given as `$1234` the result will be the first occurrence of the byte value `$34` followed by `$12`.

+### Set Address (`^`/`up-arrow`)
+Moves the cursor to the address of the viewer, then prompts the user for a new value to set the memory viewer to.
+Pressing `RETURN` confirms the new address and `<-` cancels and returns the user to the editor without changing the address

 ### Breakpoint Viewer (`F5` while debugging)
 The breakpoint viewer displays all the breakpoints that have been set by the